Alex-Genriech/HEATTRANSFER/README.md

 ** Installation **
 To install, download the files and place in the same folder from where you will run the program.
-Using your preferred idle, run the program from "main.py".
+In your preferred IDLE, go to settings and change the Project Interpreter location to where you stored the files.
+Install the Libraries mentioned above.

 Make sure all files are included in the same folder from where you run the program.
 Files include:
 main.py
 gui.py
 analysis.py
+.idea
+__pycache__